d3sformal/debug-infra-gentests/notes/00-progress-updates.md

 2. **Using metadata and a fragment of code from LLVM**

 Of course, argument order and introduction of extra arguments is entirely dependent on the target architecture.
-As such, when experimenting with more and more variants of functions in [the C++ test program](../sandbox/01-llvm-ir/test-pass/test-program.cpp), I ended up discovering that **LLVM may return an argument "in a register" that is passed as an *output* argument** (indicated by IR `sret` attribute).
-When digging around for more ABI-specific details, I found a fragment of code (class `ClangToLLVMArgMapping`) that allows to map function arguments as seen in AST to their representations in LLVM IR.
+As such, when experimenting with more and more variants of functions in [the C++ test program](../sandbox/01-llvm-ir/test-pass/test-program.cpp), I ended up discovering that **LLVM may return an argument "in a register" that is passed as an *output* argument** (indicated by the IR `sret` attribute).
+When digging around for more ABI-specific details, I found a fragment of code (class eloquently named `ClangToLLVMArgMapping`) that allows to map function arguments as seen in AST to their representations in LLVM IR.

 This fragment is not "exported" in a header file, therefore - to minimize modifications to the LLVM codebase, I copy-pasted this fragment to the relevant part of source code, where I plan on converting the AST argument indicies to LLVM ones.
 Luckily, the already-modified area of `CodeGenFunction.cpp`'s `StarFunction` has all the required objects initialized and ready to be used.